 The sculptor, Bernd Streiter, who has also made statues of former German Chancellors, was commissioned by the city of Perleberg [the city of Lehmann’s birth] to create a bust of Lotte Lehmann [which he manages to do based on photos].
 The bronze cast was made by Klaus Cenkier, based on the silicon form made by Streiter.
 The necklace on the bust contains the crest of the city of Perleberg.
 On the sculptor’s website he writes that he seeks to bring out the personality in his interpretation of the portrayed person.

-The iBooks, Lotte Lehmann & Her Legacy, Volumes I and II (that I have been writing over the past two years), is now available from Apple.
+• The iBooks, Lotte Lehmann & Her Legacy, Volumes I–IX are now available from Apple.
 You can download it free.
 Really, no charge!
 You need to have an iPad or iPhone that’s recent enough to work with iBooks.
 You can also use an iMac, but it must also be of recent vintage.
 Just tap or click on the title above and you’ll be taken to the Apple store.
 When you see the book, don’t bother with the “Sample” just click “Get” because it’s free.
 It will allow you to start downloading immediately.
 This will take approximately 8-10 minutes depending on your download speed.
 There’s a lot to enjoy, be careful not to overdose.
 By the way, it is designed to be viewed in the “Portrait” mode (up and down) not the “Landscape” mode (sideways).
 I welcome your feedback and impressions.
 I’m working on Volume II and would like to make it as good as possible.

 Gary Hickling, host of HPR-1’s Singing and Other Sins, the only radio program in the world focused on art songs, will be delivering the lecture at this month’s meeting of the Vocal Record Collectors’ Society in New York City, entitled “Lotte Lehmann: Legendary & Unknown.”
 Gary was a friend of Madame Lehmann (pictured above), and is the creator and maintainer of her discography.
 He is honored by this invitation and grateful for the technology that allows him to be spared travel to NY’s current wintry clime — his presentation will be only the second in VRCS’s history to be delivered long-distance (via CD).